janscience/Teensy_Amp/R4.0/README.md

 ![filter](images/filter.png)

-For variants of the signal filter see [Testing filter and gain variants](variants1.md).
+For variants of the signal filter see [Testing filter and gain variants](variants1.md) and [Testing high-pass filter without low-pass](variants2.md).

 ### Pre-amplifier